lyteword/chspurgeon-tod/volume-7/psalm-131.md

 Firstly.
 He could in truth of heart appeal to God: "LORD, *my heart is not haughty.* " He appeals to him who knoweth all things.
 "Lord, from whom nothing is hid, thou knowest that this is the very disposition of my soul.
 If I have anything, it is from thee; it is thy providence which brought me from following the ewes great with young to feed and govern thy people."
 Such a holy man would not rashly invoke God, and take his holy name in vain; but knowing his integrity, durst call God to witness.
 The saints are wont to do so upon like occasions; as Peter (Joh 21:17); "Lord, thou knowest all things; thou knowest that I love thee."
 They know they have a God that will not be deceived with any shows, and that he knoweth and approveth them for such as he findeth them to be.

 Secondly.
 From those that are affected like David, God will accept the appeal; for in the account of God we are that which we sincerely desire and endeavour to be, and that which is the general course and tenor of our lives, though there be some intermixture of failing.
 David saith, *"LORD, my heart is not haughty"*; and yet he was not altogether free from pride.
 His profession respecteth his sincere purpose and constant endeavour, and the predominant disposition of his soul.
-God himself confirmeth such appeals by his own testimony: 1Ki 15:5, "My servant David did that which was right in the eyes of the Lord, neither departed from all that which he had commanded him, save only in the matter of Uriah."...By all this it is shown that the plea of sincerity is allowed by God, though there be some mixture of failings and weaknesses.
+God himself confirmeth such appeals by his own testimony: 1Ki 15:5, "My servant David did that which was right in the eyes of the Lord, neither departed from all that which he had commanded him, save only in the matter of Uriah."...
+By all this it is shown that the plea of sincerity is allowed by God, though there be some mixture of failings and weaknesses.

 Thirdly.
 Is not this boasting like the Pharisee?
 Lu 18:9, "God, I thank thee, I am not like other men."
 If David were thus humble, why doth he speak of it?
 Is he not guilty of pride while he seemeth to speak against pride?

 This is spoken either as,

-1\.A necessary vindication; or
+1\.
+A necessary vindication; or

-2\.A necessary instruction.
+2\.
+A necessary instruction.

 (a) As a necessary vindication against the censures and calumnies of his adversaries.
 Saul's courtiers accused him as aspiring after the kingdom; yea, his own brother taxed him with pride when he came first abroad: 1Sa 17:28, "I know thy pride, and the naughtiness of thine heart; for thou art come down that thou mightest see the battle."
 If his brother would calumniate his actions, much more might others.
 Now it is for the honour of God that his children, as they would not commit a fault, so they should not be under the suspicion of it; therefore he appeals to God.